Orphan Sponsorship Scheme

 8. Can we give money instead of Qurbani?

 In the past, it was customary for people to perform the sacrifice themselves and share the meat with their poor neighbours.
-Nowadays, for Muslims living in the West and in big cities, it is near impossible to continue this practice.
+Nowadays, for Muslims living in the West and in big cities, it is nearly impossible to continue this practice.

 But Allah (SWT) has made it permissible for us to entrust our Qurbani to another Muslim who can perform it on our behalf.
 So, it’s become common to donate money to charities that can do so, and who will distribute the meat to the poor.